Things to Consider in Export Contracts

 1. No violation of capacity

 For contracts to be valid, the parties must have the capacity to enter into the contract.
 The ability of the person making the declaration of will to have the power to distinguish is the basic condition of the legal action capacity.
 Otherwise, the contracts are absolutely void.
+When preparing an import export contract sample, ensuring the capacity of both parties is critical.

 2. Compliance with law, morality, personal rights and public order

 Contracts must comply not only with the Law of Obligations, but also with all the imperative rules of law, morality, personal rights, and public order.
+This is an essential element of any export agreement template to maintain its legal validity.

 3. Realizability of the subject of the contract

 In order for the contracts to be valid, the subject of the contract must not be physically or legally impossible.
+This principle should be carefully observed when drafting an export agreement format to ensure all obligations can be fulfilled.

 4. Mutual Agreement

 In order for the contracts to be valid, the parties must be in agreement and the declarations of intent must be given properly.
+This is one of the core export agreement terms and conditions for ensuring clarity and mutual consent.

 5. The price is specified

 Trading contracts without unit price and total amount are not valid.
+Clearly stating these details is a fundamental part of an export agreement template to avoid disputes.

 United Nations Convention on Contracts for the International Sale of Goods (Vienna Convention, CISG)